 - Take care to answer the questions and don’t be afraid to pause for a moment, or ask us to repeat the question

 - Prepare some questions for us.
 It’s as much about us getting to know you, as it is you getting to know us, so ask away at the end of your interview.

 - Dress to impress

-There’s no harm in asking a company if they have a formal dress code for interviews, but remember first impressions count.
+There’s no harm in asking a company if they have a formal dress code for interviews, but remember first impressions count – even on Zoom!
 Regardless of the job you are applying for, always make the effort to dress to impress.
-We’re not expecting you to be suited and booted if it makes you uncomfortable, but always dress smartly.
+We’re not expecting you to be suited and booted if it makes you uncomfortable but always dress smartly.

-Also, don’t forget the little things – shine your shoes, make sure your nails are clean and tidy and check your clothes for holes, stains, pet hair and loose threads.
+Also, remember the little things – make sure your nails are clean and tidy and check your clothes for holes, stains, pet hair and loose threads.

 - Arrive early